MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

 1. Create PPP profiles matching the names of UCRM service plans (including spaces if any)

-2. Create a profile named ‘disabled’ according to your disabling policy.
+2. Create a PPP profile named ‘disabled’ according to your disabling policy.
     You can also edit config.php to change the name of the disabled profile.

 3. Create API username and password that was configured on the webserver in